 I get asked about podcasting equipment a lot and so I have put together a rough guide to everything you need to set up a small recording studio — whether as an individual or as an organization.
 Depending on your budget, you can get close to professional sounding recordings.Â

-Some of these items are on this studio basics list.
-But before you click and buy, here’s a run down of what you’ll need:
+Some of these items are on this studio basics list and we discuss all the options and all the set up variations in our webinars.
+Before you click and buy, here’s a run down of what you’ll need:

 * A microphone – ideally one per speaker